Katie Marshall, Owner & Director

 Early in his career, Joe was acknowledged for his choreographic talents for his original work Waltz of the Mimes winning the regional and national choreography award at Cathy Roe’s Ultimate Dance.

-As a freelance dancer, choreographer, and teacher, Ms. Lichlyter has taught modern and jazz dance at Colorado State University, Western Michigan University, Texas Christian University and UNM.
+As a freelance dancer, choreographer, and teacher, Ms. Lichlyter has taught modern and jazz dance at Colorado State University, Western Michigan University, Texas Christian University, University of New Mexico, and Stavanger University in Norway.
 She has performed professionally with the Pulse Dance Experience, a modern/jazz dance company in Colorado, with Tim Wengerd and Company, a Graham based company, and was a founding member of the aLANDdance Performance Company, a multi-disciplinary company incorporating poetry, dance, music and film.
+She has studied with Bill Evans, Laban-based technique, Tim Wengard, Graham, and Joann Emmons, Limon and Somatic Studies.
 Her choreographic works have been presented throughout the United States, Norway, and the Netherlands.
-She teaches modern dance at Keshet Dance Company and Marshall Performing Arts Conservatory.
+She teaches modern dance at Hayden Ballet and KJAM in Albuquerque.
 Marta Lichlyter holds a Ph.D. in Dance and Related Arts as well as a Masters in Choreography and Dance Education.